Acttop-Interactive/vuxel-docs/docs/ref/utility.md

 The Utility module provides various helper functions.

-## Utility.CreateApp(UIFrame, screenGui (optional))
+## Utility.CreateApp(UIFrame, screenGui `optional`)

 Initializes a new app with the specified root frame, if no screenGui is given it will create a new `ScreenGui` and parent it to the LocalPlayer's PlayerGui.
+Passed screenGui's will get an added reference as "`root`".
+Get it using `Vuxel.GetRef("root")`!

 ::: tip
 You can also use `Vuxel.CreateApp` instead!